mnw2132/p8105_final/Mary_analysis.md

          lyme_count = "event_count",
          lyme_rate = "percent_rate"
-         ) %>%  # renaming so we can have a common variable when merging mutate( data = "lyme") # created a new variable so double check that merging was accurate
+         ) %>%  # renaming so we can have a common variable when merging mutate( data = "lyme", NAME = ifelse(NAME == "Cattaragus", "Cattaraugus", NAME)) # created a new variable so double check that merging was accurate, also fixed misspelled Cattaraugus

 print(nineteen_twentyone_county_lyme)
 ```